Titu Maiorescu: Involvement in social life

-On 10 March 1861, Titu Maiorescu held a lecture (Die alte französische Tragödie und die Wagnersche Musik — „The Old French Tragedy and Wagner's Music”) in Berlin for the benefit of the monument of Lessing from Kamenz, which he repeated on 12 April in Paris, at the „Cercle des sociétés savantes“ (Circle of Academic Societies) and later renewed in the form of a communication, on 27 April in Berlin, at the Philosophy Society.
+On 10 March 1861, Titu Maiorescu held a lecture (Die alte französische Tragödie und die Wagnersche Musik — „The Old French Tragedy and Wagner's Music”) in Berlin for the benefit of the monument of Lessing from Kamenz.
+He repeated the lecture on 12 April in Paris at the "Cercle des sociétés savantes" (Circle of Academic Societies) and later renewed it in the form of a communicative epistle, on 27 April in Berlin, at the Philosophy Society.

-On 28 November he obtained his Law Licence in Paris, on the thesis "Du régime dotal" ("On Dowery Law").
-On 10 December he began his lecture cycle on „Education Within the Family”.
-Afterwards he went back to Romania and settled in Bucharest in December.
+On 28 November 1861, Maiorescu obtained his Law Licence in Paris.
+He had based his studies on the thesis "Du régime dotal" ("On Dowery Law").
+On 10 December he began his lecture cycle on "Education Within the Family".
+Afterwards he went back to Romania and settled in Bucharest.

-When he returned to Romania, at the end of 1861, Titu Maiorescu was eager to contribute to the progress of the recently formed state, after the Union of 1859, of the cultural and political life, of a European level.
-At that time, when the Union was done and personalities of fresh energies and cultured people were needed, people who were educated in Western Universities, Titu Maiorescu had an early ascent, from his youth, as he was a university professor at 22 years old (in Iași), a dean at 23 and a rector at the same age, then he became an academician (member of the Romanian Academic Society) at 27, a deputy at 30, then a minister at age 34.
-But this ascent was not always smooth or without hardships, as he was once sued because of all the calumnies that his political opponents promoted and he was suspended from all his functions in 1864, but the verdict of discharge from the following year proved the baselessness of all the accusation against him.
+When he returned there in late December towards the end of 1861, Titu Maiorescu was eager to contribute to the progress of the recently formed state, especially after the Union of 1859.
+This brought the nation's cultural and political life onto a European level.
+At that time when the Union was proclaimed personalities with fresh energy and a cultured outlook were very much needed, particularly among those who were educated in Western Universities so as to lend Romania a Western orientation.

+As a result of his successful education and adoption of Western ideas, Titu Maiorescu had an early ascent into prominence.
+During his youth, he had been a university professor at just 22 years of age while in Iași.
+He became a dean at 23 and a rector at the same age.
+Then he became an academic member of the Romanian Academic Society at 27, and a deputy at 30.
+By the age of 34 he was a minister.
+But this ascent wasn't always smooth and without hardship.
+On one occasion, he was once sued because of all the calumnies that his political opponents had promoted against him.
+Consequently, he was suspended from all his functions in 1864, but the verdict of discharge the following year proved groundless and so further accusations against him withered away.

-Maiorescu would become a member of the Macedo-Romanian Cultural Society.
+With his reputation restored Maiorescu would become a member of the Macedo-Romanian Cultural Society.